NOTICE : Roberts Hall Power Outage - Sunday, October 26, 6 a.m. to 2 p.m.

 In December 2008, Dr. Franzblau was named as the third Music Director and Conductor of the Rhode Island Wind Ensemble, a community band originally founded in 1969.
 Previously, he has served as Assistant Conductor, Acting Artistic Director, and Guest Conductor with the Metropolitan Wind Symphony, a Boston-area community band.
 He is the founder and conductor of the Rhode Island Wind Orchestra, a chamber wind ensemble of professional musicians.

-He continues to serve the band and music education professions as past president and board member of the New England College Band Association and as board member of the Rhode Island Music Educators Association.
+He continues to serve the band and music education professions as past president and editor of the RIMER, the official journal of the Rhode Island Music Educators Association.
 He is active in CBDNA and serves on the joint ABA/CBDNA Music Reprint Committee.
 He serves as a guest conductor, clinician, and adjudicator for bands throughout the country.

 Rhode Island College Wind Ensemble